-Even though most participants (17) immigrated with the clear intent of working in the United States, only three arrived with temporary work visas, while the majority (14) entered the United States holding tourist visas.
+Even though most participants (17) immigrated with the clear intent of working in the United States, only three arrived with temporary work visas, while the majority (13) entered the United States holding tourist visas.
 Subsequently, all of these respondents became undocumented by overstaying their tourist or working visas.
 Only one individual reported crossing the U.S.-Mexico border illegally.
-Previous research indicates that fleeing poor economic conditions (Cleaveland 2011; Hernandez 2009), reunification with family members (Hernandez 2009), and escaping political turmoil in the country of origin (Chavez 1997) are among the most common reasons specified as reasons for migration by Mexican and Latin American immigrants.
-For our sample of participants, the two most common reasons for choosing the United States as a destination were: (a) to make money (9 participants), and/or (b) to go on an adventure (9 participants).
-Our sample, similar to other non-White immigrants, described economic opportunities presented an incentive to travel to the U.S. However, most Mexican and Latin American undocumented immigrants do not describe their journey to the U.S. as an exploratory experience.
-It is not surprising that many of our participants described traveling to the U.S. as exciting and adventurous, since prior to the fall of the communist regimes, severe restrictions were imposed on free travel in most Eastern European countries.
+Previous research indicates that fleeing poor economic conditions (Cleaveland 2011; Hernandez 2009), reunification with family members (Hernandez 2009), and escaping political turmoil in the country of origin (Chavez 1998) are among the common reasons specified as reasons for migration by Mexican and Latin American immigrants.
+For our sample of participants, the two most common reasons for choosing the United States as a destination were: (a) to make money (9 participants) and/or (b) to go on an adventure (9 participants).
+It is not surprising that many of our participants described traveling to the U.S. as exciting and adventurous, since prior to the fall of the communist regimes severe restrictions were imposed on free travel in most Eastern European countries.
 As a Slovakian participant described:

-"It was forbidden for us to travel for a long time...
-I was very curious...I just wanted to come and see."
+"It was forbidden for us [to travel] for a long time. . . .
+I was very curious. . .
+I just wanted to come and see."

 Most participants (10) had no clear expectations about life in America prior to their arrival and simply came to "explore", "learn English" and "have fun".
 Others (7) expected to find a better life, but most of them (5) were disappointed to discover the difficulty involved in finding well-paying or meaningful work and obtaining legal residency.
-This disappointment resonates with the voices of undocumented Mexican women that express the perceived American prosperity as difficult to attain (Campbell 2008).
-Regardless of previous expectations, all our participants believed that life in the U.S. was at least somewhat easier-in terms of making a living-than life in their countries of origin.
+This disappointment resonates with the voices of undocumented Mexican women who express the perceived American prosperity as difficult to attain (Campbell 2008).
+Regardless of previous expectations, all our participants believed that life in the U.S. was at least somewhat easier, in terms of making a living, than life in their countries of origin.
 They explained that hard work in Eastern Europe did not necessarily translate into a comfortable life style.